caproto/caproto/doc/source/command-line-client.rst

     $ python3 -m caproto.ioc_examples.random_walk
     PVs: ['random_walk:dt', 'random_walk:x']

-Now, in a separate shell, we will talk to it using caproto's command-line client:
+Now, in a separate shell, we will talk to it using caproto's command-line
+client:

 .. code-block:: bash

     $ caproto-get random_walk:dt
     random_walk:dt                       [3.]

-For complete information about the server's response, use ``--format``.
+By default, ``caproto-get`` displays the name and the current value.
+For comprehensive access to the server's response, use ``--format``.

 .. code-block:: bash